latonv/MillerRabinPrimality/README.md

 A prime number will never be labeled composite by this algorithm (always a probable prime).

-[bn.js](https://www.npmjs.com/package/bn.js) is used for arbitrary-size BigNumber inputs and outputs.
+Primitive BigInt values are used for arbitrary-size inputs and outputs.
+Accordingly, this library requires a Node.js or browser version that supports primitive BigInts.

 ## Usage